 How To Dehydrate Watermelon

 Wash the outside of the watermelon.
-Cut watermelon and remove the rind.
+Cut the melon and remove the watermelon rind.
 I use a serrated knife to slice through the thick rind.
 I cut the ends off to make it easier for me to remove the rind.
-This is a “seedless” watermelon, but they always seem to have seeds.
+This is a “seedless” watermelon, but they always seem to have a few seeds.

 Cut the Ends Off